lamproae/docker-raspberry-pi-cross-compiler/README.md

-# Raspberry Pi Cross-Compiler in a Docker container.
+# Raspberry Pi Cross-Compiler in a Docker Container.

 This image contains the [the Raspberry Pi cross-compilation toolchain](https://github.com/raspberrypi/tools), some common build tools, and a custom tool to install native Raspbian development packages.